nabilshafi/DropwizardCrud/README.md

 # Features:
 Add movie with its name and year.
-Fetch movie with year and name
+Fetch movie with year and name.
-Update movie name, year and actor
+Update movie name, year and actor.
+Delete the movie

 # Endpoints